a-gondolkodas-orome/ai-arena-planet-war-server/game-description-en.md

 ### Game over

-Input
+When the game is over, the bot receives a single `-1` as input.

-When the game is over, -1 is sent instead of the tick number.
+It shouldn't send any response, and it should terminate.

 ### Example messages